 - (January 31) The Darrtown post office closed.
 [Source: Hamilton Journal News, August 3, 1994]

-- Darrtown High School constructed; this was the brick building that stood on the south side of Oxford Street, across from the Lewis "Swack" Teckman residence.
+- This is the year that construction began on the Milford Township (Darrtown) High School, which was the brick building that stood on the south side of Oxford Street, across from the Lewis "Swack" Teckman residence.
+[Source: Several entries in L.A.
+Miller's diary (posted below) and a photograph of the inscription "AD 1908" that appeared above the school entrance.
+See photo contributed by Hazel Green and her son, Richard "Butch" Green; visit: http://darrtown.com/organizations/schools-1.html ].
 The school was razed in the late 20th century.
-[Source: Photograph of inscription "AD 1908" above the school entrance; photo contributed by Hazel Green and her son, Richard "Butch" Green].

 - Darrtown population reported as 120, in a January 1st entry in Mr. L. A. Miller's 1911 diary.